 \subsection{Particle selection}

 The physical properties of the gas within the galactic disk and the halo are very different.
 As a result, relations between physical quantities like metallicity and dust abundance can be very different within the disk and the halo.
 While we are mostly interested in the relations in the disk, which makes up most of the gas mass, reliably selecting only particles belonging to this component is not straightforward.
 While selecting particles through geometric criteria is fairly straightforward, this method is prone to pollution from halo particles in the vicinity of the disk.
-A method that has proven to be more reliable is selection of particles based on the equation of state.
-The idea is, that particles which are part of the disk tend to be denser and colder than particles in the halo.
+Another commonly used criterion is based on the orbital circularity parameter $\epsilon = j_z/j_{\text{circ}}\left(E\right)$ \citep{2003ApJ...597...21A}, which is however specific to the {\em thin} disk component and as we show in Appendix B misses a large fraction of the very cold gas in the central part of the galaxy.
+A method that has proven to be more reliable for our purposes is selection of particles based on the equation of state.
+The idea is that particles which are part of the disk tend to be denser and colder than particles in the halo.
 The halo and disk equations of state are well separated in $T$--$n$ space, and thus a rough criterion like

 can reliably select only particles belonging to the disk as is shown in Figure~\ref{fig:selection}, which shows the distribution of particle coordinates in the $r$-$z$-plane (integrated over the azimuthal angle $\phi$).
-Here $r$ and $z$ refer to the cylindrical radius as measured from the density weighted center-of-mas of the gas and the vertical displacement from the disk-plane, respectively.
+Here $r$ and $z$ refer to the cylindrical radius as measured from the density weighted centre-of-mas of the gas and the vertical displacement from the disk-plane, respectively.